 Police confirmed French authorities are also working on the search, emphasising they had every reason to believe Ashya was still in France.

-A CCTV still issued by Hampshire Police of Ashya King with his father Brett King at around 4pm yesterday The family are travelling in a grey-colour Hyundai I800 Style CRDI, registered KP60 HWK.
+The family are travelling in a grey-colour Hyundai I800 Style CRDI, registered KP60 HWK.

 Assistant chief constable Shead said they hope the King family saw the appeal and realise the gravity of the situation.